Linear-depth quantum circuits for multiqubit controlled gates: Computational experiments

-Minimizing the quantum circuit depth is crucial for noisy intermediate-scale quantum (NISQ) computing~\cite{Preskill2018quantumcomputing} without fault-tolerance and error correction.
-To demonstrate the advantage of our LDD for implementing quantum algorithms on a noisy quantum hardware, we performed two proof-of-principle experiments on IBM quantum devices.
-The first experiment is set out to test $C^{n}X$.
+Minimizing the quantum circuit depth is crucial for noisy intermediate-scale quantum (NISQ) computing~\cite{Preskill2018quantumcomputing} without fault tolerance and error correction.
+To demonstrate the advantage of our LDD for implementing quantum algorithms on a noisy quantum hardware, we performed two proof-of-principle computational experiments on IBM cloud quantum devices.
+The first experiment tests $C^{n}X$.
 Since quantum process tomography becomes extremely costly as the number of qubits increases~\cite{NC00}, we use a simpler experiment that allows us to compare different decomposition methods.
 Namely, we design a quantum circuit that estimates

 which should be 1 in the ideal case.
 The quantum circuit for testing Eq.~(\ref{eq:exp1}) is shown in Fig.~\ref{fig:circuit} (a).
 Similarly, the second experiment is designed to estimate